 The S-line Streetcar connects the neighborhoods of South Salt Lake and Salt Lake City with the TRAX light rail system at 2100 South.
 The streetcar runs through the Sugar House commercial district in a two mile line with seven stops throughout the community.
 This project was funded by a U.S. Department of Transportation grant from the Transportation Investment Generating Economic Recovery II program.
 The project also features a pedestrian and biking trail.
 The S-line is equipped with ADA accessible ramps and priority seating for seniors and people with disabilities.
-The service runs between 5am and 11:30pm, Monday through Friday with shorter service times on weekends.
+The service runs between 5am and 11:30pm, Monday thru Friday with a shorter service time on weekends.
 The fare is \$2.50 oneway.